Swiss Watchmaker Audemars Piguet Withdraws Timepiece from Only Watch Auction: Questions Arise About Charity’s Governance Practices

 Bloomberg

-According to estimates from the auction that funds research into the treatment of Duchenne muscular dystrophy, the Swiss brand’s donation, a Royal Oak with flying tourbillon and skeleton dial in a white ceramic case with matching bracelet, could have reached 350,000 Swiss francs (370,667 euros).
+According to estimates from the auction that funds research into the treatment of Duchenne muscular dystrophy, the Swiss brand’s donation, a Royal Oak with flying tourbillon and skeleton dial in a white ceramic case with matching bracelet, might have reached 350,000 Swiss francs (370,667 euros).
 But according to experts and previous auction results, this AP watch would likely have fetched much more.

 “Audemars Piguet has decided not to participate in Only Watch this year.
 We respect this choice and are grateful for the support it has given us so far,” Tess Pettavino, general director of the company, said in a message on Wednesday.
 ‘Monegasque Association Against Muscular Dystrophy, the charity behind the Only Watch sale.